 Most people are focused on improving something about themselves at the start of the New Year, but what about improving your home?
 This year, direct some of that positive change towards regular plumbing maintenance.
 Your house is a big investment, and it needs some TLC just like you do.
 With our 5 New Year’s plumbing resolutions, you can make sure that your house will be in top shape all year long.

 Save Water by Fixing Leaky Faucets

-You’re laying in bed waiting to fall asleep and you hear the dreaded drip, drip, drip, drip.
-A leaky faucet is more than just an annoyance it is wasteful as well costing you more money on your water bill.
+You’re lying in bed waiting to fall asleep, and you hear the dreaded drip, drip, drip, drip.
+A leaky faucet is more than just an annoyance.
+It is wasteful as well, costing you more money on your water bill.
 That small drip might not seem like a big deal, but this calculator shows how much water it will waste over time.
 Often all that’s needed to fix a leaky faucet is a simple washer that can be purchased from a local hardware store.
-For more information on how to tackle this home improvement project check out our faucet repair and installation post.
+For more information on tackling this home improvement project, check out our faucet repair and installation post.

 Check the Caulk in Your Bathtubs and Showers

 Caulk is the white silicone material around the base of your tub and at the base of the tile on your shower wall.
 When caulk gets old, it can get brittle and start to break away, allowing water into the gaps that it was sealing.
 You can recaulk your bathroom for less than 10 dollars between buying the caulk and a simple caulking gun from a home improvement store.
 Considering that recaulking your tub or shower is your first line of defense against mold or water damage, this one should be high on your to-do list.